-Negotiations: Negotiations can time-consuming primarily be Ugandans prefer because to trust by establish building а relationship personal prior to personal relationship prior to conducting business.
+Negotiations: Negotiations can be time-consuming primarily because Ugandans prefer to establish trust by building a personal relationship prior to conducting business.
 In addition, decisions often depend on the approval of many different stakeholders.
 Foreign nationals negotiating with Ugandans are advised to show patience and foster a trusting partnership through face-to-face communication.